ueberdosis/tiptap/docs/api/nodes/youtube.md

 ```

 ### ivLoadPolicy
-Setting this to 1 causes video annotations to be shown by default, whereas setting to 3 causes video annotations to not be shown by default
+Setting this to `1` causes video annotations to be shown by default, whereas setting to `3` causes video annotations to not be shown by default.

 Default: `0`